TickerTalks

 Right now

-Vol vs 30dToday's traded share volume divided by the average over the prior 30 trading days. ≥3× signals unusual interest; below 1× is quiet.0.7×Today's traded share volume divided by the average over the prior 30 trading days. ≥3× signals unusual interest; below 1× is quiet.
+Vol vs 30dToday's traded share volume divided by the average over the prior 30 trading days. ≥3× signals unusual interest; below 1× is quiet.0.8×Today's traded share volume divided by the average over the prior 30 trading days. ≥3× signals unusual interest; below 1× is quiet.

 52w rangeWhere the latest close sits between the 52-week low (0%) and high (100%).
-Above 80% is extended; below 30% is basing or in a downtrend.55%Where the latest close sits between the 52-week low (0%) and high (100%).
+Above 80% is extended; below 30% is basing or in a downtrend.96%Where the latest close sits between the 52-week low (0%) and high (100%).
 Above 80% is extended; below 30% is basing or in a downtrend.

 Float & profile

-β0.775-year weekly beta vs the S&P 500.
+FloatMega float · 1.6B shFree-float shares — the slice of issued stock actually available to trade.
+Lower buckets squeeze harder on a catalyst.Traded today0.4% of floatToday's volume as a percent of the free float.
+Above 5% on a single day is unusually high turnover for the available share count.β0.755-year weekly beta vs the S&P 500.
 Above 1.5 means the stock typically moves more than the index; below 0.8 moves less.FilingActive offeringA shelf registration (S-3 / S-3ASR / S-1) or prospectus supplement (424B*) was filed in the last 90 days — the company is registered to (or actively) issuing new shares.
 Dilution risk.

 Insider activity